kororaproject/kp-documentation/UsingKorora/GRUB-2-configuration-and-customisation.md

 EOF
 ```

-<a href="http://members.iinet.net/~herman546/p20/GRUB2%20Splashimages.html#Splashimage_Font_Colors" title="Here">Here</a> is a nice explanation and the list of the colours supported by GRUB 2 (please ignore the 05_debian_theme as it's not related to Fedora/Korora).
+Here is a nice explanation and the list of the colours supported by GRUB 2 (please ignore the 05_debian_theme as it's not related to Fedora/Korora).

 #### 3 – Generate your new grub.cfg file.